dssg/hitchhikers-guide/sources/curriculum/setup/software-setup/setup_session_guide.md

 - your version control workflow.

 Today, we're **not** doing that.
 We're making sure that everybody has some basic tools they will need for the tutorials and the beginning of the fellowship, and that you can log into the server and database.
 Hopefully you already got many of these tools set up on your computer before arriving, but we'll quickly check that your local enviroment is working (and resolving any lingering issues), and then talk a bit about some of the remote servers and tools we'll be using throughout the summer.

+You might not understand every detail of the commands we go through today, but don't worry if not -- we'll go into a lot more detail in the following sessions throughout the week.
+For today, we just want to be sure everyone has the tools they'll need for working on their projects.

 !!! info "Getting help"